Updated 31 August 2021

 And there you have it - provably fair explained and illustrated.

-Armed with this knowledge, come check out the Crypto Arcade for a new and highly entertaining addition to the Cloudbet offering.
+Armed with this knowledge, come check out the Provably Fair arcade for a new and highly entertaining addition to the Cloudbet offering.
 There are eight new games to try - we’ve posted an overview of them here - and you can play for free to find your favourites before diving in and playing with real money.

 What’s more, the stakes range from as little as EUR0.10 to EUR250, so you can play at whatever level of exposure you feel most comfortable with.